Blog>How-To Guides>How to fix cracks in plaster

 How to fix cracks in plaster walls

-Now you’ve gathered everything you’ll need, you can get started, but firstly, make sure you cover any surfaces and move any furniture out of the area to avoid damage from falling materials.
+Once you've gathered your tools, make sure you cover any surfaces and move any furniture out of the way.

 You may need to stand on a step ladder, especially if the crack is located on your ceiling.
 Then, use the following steps for quick results: